eliasku/13/README.md

 - **Fast mobile device or desktop** to not lag other clients
 - `NodeJS` 16 or higher is required for server
 - WebAudio `AudioContext` support is required (available from Safari iOS 14.5, April 2021)
-- WebGL context and instanced arrays ANGLE extension are required
+- WebGL context is required
 - Modern JS syntax support
 - Checked in the latest Chrome, Safari, Firefox on iOS, Android and Mac.